 The second is to show everyone else who might see this complaint that despite the occasional hiccup, your company is on top of things and won’t rest until the matter is solved.

-Step #4.
-Empathy and Sincerity Above All Else
+How to handle negative feedback - Step #4: Empathy and Sincerity Above All Else

 It’s important that whoever is manning the social media frontline actually cares about customers.
 (Shocking, right?)